 3. Bangladesh is set to become a sustainable recycling hub for garments

-The truth is: garment industry makes more than 100 billion garments per year but less than 1 percent of the material used is made from recycled clothing.
-Due to the fast-changing nature of the industry, millions of garments will be abandoned without a single use and few of them will be given a second life.
+The truth is: the garment industry makes more than 100 billion garments per year but less than 1 percent of the material used is made from recycled clothing.
+Due to the fast-changing nature of the industry, millions of garments will be abandoned without a single-use and few of them will be given a second life.

 Eying this issue, brands are paying more and more effort to garment recycling programs.
 Recently, fast-fashion brands that manufacture in Bangladesh, including H&M and Target, joined a force called Global Fashion Agenda (GFA) to create an ambitious clothing recycling system in the country.

 GFA is a leading nonprofit forum for sustainability in fashion founded in Danish.
 The forum aims to drive changes in the industry and believes that brands and retailers are at the core to secure comprehensive changes.
 But why does it choose Bangladesh?
 Let’s find out.

 Why chooses Bangladesh?